janvanrijn/metalearning/2023ECMLPKDDworkshop.md

 * Original paper track: Authors can submit novel papers, that have not been accepted elsewhere.
 Please format your submission according to the LaTeX [Lecture Notes in Computer Science](https://www.springer.com/gp/computer-science/lncs){:target="_blank" rel="noopener"} format, maximal 12 pages. (closed)
 * Poster of already published work: Authors can apply for a poster spot for a paper that has recently (less than 2 years) been published elsewhere.
 During submission, you send a link to the already published version of the work, and the peer-review will determine whether it is a good match based on the topic. (closed)
 * Late breaking papers: Authors can submit a 2-page abstract of already published work, or work to be published, that will undergo a light review process tailored towards applicability towards the workshop.
-The work will end up in the proceedings.
+The work will end up in the proceedings. (closed)

 Submissions go through [the Conference Management Tool](https://cmt3.research.microsoft.com/ECMLPKDDworkshop2023/){:target="_blank" rel="noopener"}, please ensure to select the right track: `Neuro-symbolic Metalearning and AutoML`.